garretthanberg/Instagram-Clone/README.md

 * Yup: A JavaScript schema builder for value parsing and validation.
 * Yarn: A fast and reliable package manager for Node.js and JavaScript projects.

 <p align="center">
   <img src="https://github.com/garretthanberg/Instagram-Clone/assets/115447682/b00f0852-cbd7-4d6c-83a3-20bb87428c7e" alt="screenshot">
 </p>

+## Contributing

+Contributions to the project are welcome and encouraged!
+If you find any bugs or want to add new features, please create an issue or submit a pull request.
+Please make sure to follow the project's code of conduct.

+1. Fork the repository
+2. Create your branch: git checkout -b feature/YourFeature
+3. Commit your changes: git commit -m 'Add YourFeature'
+4. Push to the branch: git push origin feature/YourFeature
+5. Open a pull request